-- Write broadcast style news copy in the active voice for television and radio. - Properly script a television reader, VO, VOSOT, and PACKAGE for television and radio. - Write and produce public service announcements, commercials, and promotional announcements. - Operate a broadcast-quality video camera. - Select and use the correct microphones for television and radio.
+- Write broadcast style news copy in the active voice for television and radio. - Properly script a television reader, VO, VOSOT, and PACKAGE for television and radio.

-- Edit projects using digital audio and video editing systems. - Understand and use journalistic ethics.
+- Write and produce public service announcements, commercials, and promotional announcements. - Operate a broadcast-quality video camera. - Select and use the correct microphones for television and radio. - Edit projects using digital audio and video editing systems. - Understand and use journalistic ethics.

-Mass Communication - Journalism Concentration Mission: To provide hands-on personal training in the field of Mass Communication, preparing students for positions in the world of work, concerning areas of print and broadcast.
+Mass Communication - Journalism Concentration Mission: To provide hands-on personal training in the field of Mass Communication, preparing students for positions in the world of work, with an emphasis in print for newspaper, web, and other publications.